-Now that we've told you a little bit about WHY we decided for our family to travel the world, let's talk about how we decided on WHERE we wanted to go!
-(If you didn't read our 'why' post, you can see that here.)
+Now that we've told you a little bit about WHY we decided to explore the idea of family world travel, let's talk about how we narrowed down our plan!
+(If you didn't read our 'why we decided to move abroad with children' post, you should check that out for the backstory.)

-Actually, the conversation of our family traveling long-term to Europe first came up a year earlier, when we were going through some super stressful life transitions and we really just wanted to make some sort of major change, because we were feeling stuck.
+Actually, the conversation of moving abroad with children to Europe first came up a year earlier, when we were going through some super stressful life transitions and we really just wanted to make some sort of major change, because we were feeling stuck in the rut of day-to-day suburban life.

 The idea of actually DOING IT- taking the kids out of their schools, selling our house, and leaving all the people we loved behind and travelling world wide- seemed absolutely crazy, and (dare I say) reckless!
 Irresponsible!
 Downright WILD.

-After my heart attack, our entire perspective on life shifted.
+But after my heart attack, our entire perspective on life shifted, and the road blocks suddenly didn't seem so big.

 The doctors initially told me that SCAD patients have a 42% chance of surviving the first year post heart-attack- and that is IF they can get their stress down, be really careful not to strain their bodies, etc. etc. etc.

 I'm not a 'slow down' type of person- I'm a full-on, give-it-all-I've-got-until-I-drop kinda girl, and rest is not in my vocabulary.
-So we weren't sure what my life expectancy was, but we knew it was scary.
+So we weren't sure what my life expectancy was, but we knew that my future was going to be scary.

 Looking at life through the eyes of potentially having a year (or less) to live was what REALLY pushed us to make the family world travel idea happen, IRL, and stat.